 Daniel Resnic and colleagues at ORIGAMI Healthcare Products, Inc. will refine their internal condom, which is made of soft, pliant material and designed to improve pleasure and safety for both vaginal and anal intercourse, to test it in a small, randomized crossover controlled clinical trial.
 Classical condoms made of latex or polyurethane are designed primarily for functionality and have not been approved for anal intercourse, which is a significant mode of HIV transmission.
 ORIGAMI offers an attractive alternate material for a contraceptive that is non-allergenic, strong, highly stretchable, lacks taste and odor, and has certain antimicrobial properties.
 The internal condom is designed to mimic human mucosal tissue to make it more pleasurable and easy to use.

 Danny Resnic is the inventor of the ORIGAMI™ condoms.
 He heads the company's research and development division and serves as principal investigator of its clinical research.
-His determination and commitment to reinvent the condom into user-friendly and pleasurable devices have been recognized among researchers and in international media.
+His determination and commitment to reinvent the condom into user-friendly and pleasurable devices have been recognized among researchers and in the international media.
 Danny studied design at the Art Center College of Design (CA).

 "I am grateful for the support from the epidemiology research community, and consumers around the planet, without whom these innovations would not be possible.
-My wholehearted thanks to the media for covering the company's innovations." -Danny Resnic
+My wholehearted thanks to the media for covering the company's radical innovations." -Danny Resnic